Disclosure: We may earn money or products from the companies mentioned in this post.

 10. Early Nesting Behavior

+A female rabbit starts nesting 2 to 10 days before giving birth.
 All mother rabbits start building their birthing nest at different times.
-Some at the last second, and others a few days before.
+Some female rabbits begin nesting at the last second, and others up to 10 days before giving birth.

 However, many expecting rabbit mums will start exhibiting early nesting behavior days to weeks before they are actually ready to kindle (give birth).